45deg/Actoverse-Scala/README.md

 * See also [an example repository](https://github.com/45deg/Actoverse-Scala-Demos) and limitations.

+## How it works

+### Archtecture

+- `DebuggingSystem` control all actors.
+It commits a command issued by `WebSocketHandler` to actors and reports their states to the handler.
+- `WebSocketHandler` performs a mediator between the target system and the debugger UI.
+To communicate with it, this server parse JSON strings converts Scala object to the JSON format.
+- Incoming/outgoing messages are trapped by `DebuggingSupporter`, which is a "parasite" on actors.

 ## Limitations

 The implementation does not cover some functions of Akka and Scala, such as: